oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

 ## Introduction

-In this lab you deploy Spatial Studio from the Cloud Marketplace using Always Free resources.
+In this lab, you deploy Spatial Studio from the Cloud Marketplace using Always Free resources.
 The Cloud Marketplace takes care of installing and configuring Spatial Studio and an Autonomous Database.
-The Spatial Studio instance that is created is meant to be temporary, for use during this workshop.
+The Spatial Studio instance created is meant to be temporary for use during this workshop.

 Estimated Lab Time: 15 minutes